jwbaldwin/audiotap/README.md

 ## Technical Notes

-This application uses AVAudioEngine for audio capture.
-While the ideal approach would be to use CATapDescription and AudioHardwareServiceCreateProcessTap for system audio capture, this prototype falls back to using AVAudioEngine's mixer node tap.

-The current implementation installs a tap on the main mixer node of an AVAudioEngine instance.
-This captures any audio being played back by this application, not from other applications.

-For capturing audio from other applications, a full implementation would need to use AudioHardwareServiceCreateProcessTap or an aggregate audio device approach, which would require additional code complexity.
+This application uses the new CATapDescription and AudioHardwareCreateProcessTap APIs introduced in macOS 14.2 to capture system audio from all applications.
+These are public APIs specifically designed for this purpose.

+The implementation:
+1. Obtains the system's default output device
+2. Creates a CATapDescription targeting that device
+3. Uses AudioHardwareCreateProcessTap to establish a tap on the audio stream
+4. Collects audio buffers and writes them to a WAV file
+5. Properly cleans up the tap when recording stops

+This method allows capturing audio from any application on the system without needing to create aggregate audio devices or use third-party solutions.